Skip to content

 Sprints & Releases Sprints and release milestones

-Technical ADRs, Architecture docs, Technical Specifications
+Technical ADRs, Architecture docs, Services, Data Processes, CI/CD, Auth specs

-Database Database table definitions
+Database Database table definitions with column and FK details

-Team Team members and roles
+Team Team members and their roles

 Click any item to open its source Markdown file.
 Right-click for context actions (change status, add dependency, assign to sprint, delete, etc.).